EIN 20-0296282

 Program areas at Downtown Women's Center

 Gratitude house gratitude house is a 40-unit apartment complex gifted to dwc by baptist community services in 2016.
-It houses women, with or without children, in the second phase of the dwc recovery program.
+It houses women, with or without children, in the third second phase of the dwc recovery program.
 Units are fully furnished.
 Residents pay minimal rent for a one-bedroom, two-bedroom, or townhome with utilities included.
 Women are employed and/or attend school, aa/na meetings, in-house meetings, receive counseling, and participate in case management.
 They learn budgeting, parenting skills, homemaking, and life skills.
 They work on self-esteem, deepen their spiritual beliefs and practices, and restore family relationships.
 Women set educational and financial goals as they return to productive, drug-free lives.
 As with haven house and abba house, gratitude house is staffed 24/7.
 Gratitude house is across a parking lot from opportunity school, which provides high-quality early education learning and care for preschool children ages 3-5.
 Opportunity school also offers on-site childcare at gratitude house for newborns to three-year-old children living at gratitude house and abba house.

 Who funds Downtown Women's Center